-Table 3-215 displays data for household tenure (owner vs. renter) for the State, County and City.
-Homeownership is a crucial foundation for helping families with low incomes build strength, stability and independence.
+Table 3-26 displays data for household tenure (owner vs. renter) for the State, County and City.
+Homeownership is a crucial foundation for helping families with low-income to build strength, stability and independence.
 The opportunity for transition into the homebuyer's market is important for persons and households in different communities, homeownership allows for increased stability and opportunity to age in place.
-Table 3-215 shows that the City has a comparable rate of homeownership to the County and a slightly lower ownership rate that the State.
+Table 3-26 shows that the City has a comparable rate of homeownership to the County and a slightly lower ownership rate that the State.

-Table 3-215: Households by Tenure, Compared by Geography, 2019 Household Tenure City of Newport Beach County of Orange California Owner Households 56.7% 57.4% 66.0% Renter Households 43.3% 42.6% 34.0% Total Occupied Housing Units 37,605 1,037,492 13,044,266 Source: American Community Survey, 5-Year Estimates, 2019.
+Table 3-26: Households by Tenure, Compared by Geography, 2019

+, , , , , , , , , , , , , , , , , , , Household Tenure City of Newport Beach County of Orange California Owner Households 56.7% 57.4% 66.0% Renter Households 43.3% 42.6% 34.0% Total Occupied Housing Units 37,605 1,037,492 13,044,266 Source: American Community Survey, 5-Year Estimates, 2019.

-Additionally, Table 3-226 displays data for overcrowding in the State, County and City.
+Additionally, Table 3-27 displays data for overcrowding in the State, County and City.
 Overcrowding is defined as between 1.01 and 1.5 persons per room in a household, and severe overcrowding is defined as more than 1.51 persons per room.
-Overcrowding often occurs when nonfamily members combine incomes to live in one household, such as college students and roommates, it also occurs when there is not enough size appropriate housing options for large or multigenerational families.
+Overcrowding often occurs when nonfamily members combine incomes to live in one household, such as college students and roommates, it also occurs when there are not enough size appropriate housing options for large or multigenerational families.
 The City experiences very low rates of overcrowding in comparison to the County and the State.
 According to the data, overcrowding occurs more frequently in renter households rather than owner households.
 In Newport Beach, owner households that are severely overcrowded represent 0 percent of all households, while severely overcrowded renter households represent 0.3 percent.
 In the County and state a trend similar in the County and State.

-Table 3-226: Households by Overcrowding, Compared by Geography
+Table 3-27: Households by Overcrowding, Compared by Geography

+6, 1, 0, 1, 1

 Overcrowding and Tenure City of Newport Beach County of Orange California

 Owner Households

 Overcrowded 0.5% 2.6% 1.6%

 Severely Overcrowded 0% 1.0% 0.6%

 Renter Households

 Overcrowded 3.1% 9.8% 3.6%

 Severely Overcrowded 0.3% 6.0% 2.4%

-Source: American Community S
+Source: American Community Survey, 5-Year Estimates, 2019.